Using Scrivener with Cloud-Sync Services

 If you want to share a Scrivener project between two or more computers you can use a cloud-sync service to automatically sync the project between them.
 This article will cover syncing between macOS and/or Windows computers.
 If you're looking for advice on iOS syncing, click here.

 There are many cloud-sync services available but one that works well with Scrivener is Dropbox.
 A Scrivener project is made up of many linked and interdependent files, and each one needs to be synced correctly to avoid problems with the project.
-The guidelines below are written with Dropbox in mind but would also apply to other solutions, such as Apple's iCloud Drive.
+The guidelines below are written with Dropbox in mind but would also apply to other similar cloud-sync solutions.
 If you are using any of the services listed below then please read the advisory note.